Package insert / prescribing information

-Fluoxetine: Concomitant administration of Propafenone and fluoxetine in extensive metabolizers increased the S-Propafenone Cmax and AUC by 39% and 50% and the R Propafenone Cmax and AUC by 71% and 50%.
+Fluoxetine: Concomitant administration of Propafenone and fluoxetine in extensive metabolizers increased the S-Propafenone Cmax and AUC by 39% and 50%, respectively, and the R Propafenone Cmax and AUC by 71% and 50%, respectively.

 Rifampin: Concomitant administration of rifampin and Propafenone in extensive metabolizers decreased the plasma concentrations of Propafenone by 67% with a corresponding decrease of 5-OH-Propafenone by 65%.
 The concentrations of norPropafenone increased by 30%.
-In slow metabolizers, there was a 50% decrease in Propafenone plasma concentrations and increased the AUC and Cmax of norPropafenone by 74% and 20%, respectively.
+In slow metabolizers, there was a 50% decrease in Propafenone plasma concentrations and an increase in the AUC and Cmax of norPropafenone by 74% and 20%, respectively.
 Urinary excretion of Propafenone and its metabolites decreased significantly.
-Similar results were noted in elderly patients: Both the AUC and Cmax Propafenone decreased by 84%, with a corresponding decrease in AUC and Cmax of 5-OH-Propafenone by 69% and 57%.
+Similar results were noted in elderly patients: Both the AUC and Cmax Propafenone decreased by 84%, with a corresponding decrease in AUC and Cmax of 5-OH-Propafenone by 69% and 57%, respectively.